Belarusian language: 1900s–1910s

-The rising influence of Socialist ideas advanced the emancipation of the Belarusian language even further (see also: Belarusian Socialist Assembly, Circle of Belarusian People's Education and Belarusian Culture, Belarusian Socialist Lot, Socialist Party "White Russia", Alaiza Pashkevich, Nasha Dolya).
+The rising influence of socialist ideas (e.g., Belarusian Socialist Assembly, Alaiza Pashkevich) further advanced the emancipation of the Belarusian language.
 The fundamental works of Yefim Karsky marked a turning point in the scientific perception of Belarusian.
-The ban on publishing books and papers in Belarusian was officially removed (25 December 1904).
-The unprecedented surge of national feeling in the 20th century, especially among the workers and peasants, particularly after the events of 1905, gave momentum to the intensive development of Belarusian literature and press (See also: Nasha Niva, Yanka Kupala, Yakub Kolas).
+The ban on publishing books and papers in Belarusian was officially removed on 25 December 1904.
+The unprecedented surge of national feeling in the 20th century, especially among the workers and peasants, particularly after the events of 1905, gave momentum to the intensive development of Belarusian literature and press (e.g., Nasha Niva, Yanka Kupala, Yakub Kolas).

-Grammar

-During the 19th and early 20th century, there was no normative Belarusian grammar.
-The Russian academician Shakhmatov, chair of the Russian language and literature department of St. Petersburg University, approached the board of the Belarusian newspaper Nasha Niva with a proposal that a Belarusian linguist be trained under his supervision in order to be able to create documentation of the grammar.
-Initially, the famous Belarusian poet Maksim Bahdanovich was to be entrusted with this work.
-However, Bahdanovich's poor health (tuberculosis) precluded his living in the climate of St. Petersburg, so Branislaw Tarashkyevich, a fresh graduate of the Vilnya Liceum No. 2, was selected for the task.

-By the summer of 1918, it became obvious that there were insurmountable problems with the printing of Tarashkyevich's grammar in Petrograd: a lack of paper, type and qualified personnel.
-Meanwhile, his grammar had apparently been planned to be adopted in the workers' and peasants' schools of Belarus that were to be set up, so Tarashkyevich was permitted to print his book abroad.
-In June 1918, he arrived in Vilnius, via Finland.
-The Belarusian Committee petitioned the administration to allow the book to be printed.
-Finally, the first edition of the "Belarusian grammar for schools" was printed (Vilnya, 1918).

-There existed at least two other contemporary attempts at codifying the Belarusian grammar.
-In 1915, Rev. Balyaslaw Pachopka had prepared a Belarusian grammar using the Latin script.
-Another grammar was supposedly jointly prepared by A. Lutskyevich and Ya.
-Stankyevich.

 1914–1917

 On 22 December 1915, Paul von Hindenburg issued an order on schooling in German Army-occupied territories in the Russian Empire (Ober Ost), banning schooling in Russian and including the Belarusian language in an exclusive list of four languages made mandatory in the respective native schooling systems (Belarusian, Lithuanian, Polish, Yiddish).
 School attendance was not made mandatory, though.
 Passports at this time were bilingual, in German and in one of the "native languages".
-Also at this time, Belarusian preparatory schools, printing houses, press organs were opened (see also: Homan (1916)).
+Also at this time, Belarusian preparatory schools, printing houses, press organs were opened.